ear7h/ras/README.md

 # RAS

 Random access storage, this uses a file for c-like storage calls.

+### Disclaimer
+Due to the nature of the calls simple pointer mistakes can cause entire database corruption.

 **todo**
 * alloc/free tests